 We can double-click on the wah guitar region to open the Audio file editor.
 I'm going to pull this up and make it nice and big.
 Now here in the audio file editor, we have this button up here, and this is called Show Hide Flex, it's kind of like a twisted audio region is the icon in there.
 So the first thing we need to do is enable Flex for this wah guitar track.
 So I'm going to click here, and it's going to ask do you want to turn on Flex for the track?
 And then say yes.
 Let's turn on Flex for that track.
 So now, we start to see those slices I referred to earlier.
 It's slicing up our wah guitar track.
 Now, there's not one universal slicing algorithm for every sound.

 So, there's actually a menu here that gives us some different options, depending on what kind of sounds we're trying to slice up.
 The first thing to know is that, if you have Flextime automatic checked.
 Logic will automatically choose the slicing algorithm it thinks is best for this region.
 And I want to kind of just talk about some of these algorithms, and what they're best for.
 The one that Logic thought was best for this particular region is Monophonic.
-And that's used for anything, like a baseline, or even this wah guitar is a monophonic guitar track.
+And that's used for anything, like a bass line, or even this wah guitar is a monophonic guitar track.

 When you use the Monophonic flex algorithm your recording should be relatively dry without any audible reverberation.
 So that is one option we could chose for this wah guitar track.
 We also have the slicing mode, and this is really good for percussive non-tonal audio material like drums for a example.
 Slicing cuts up the audio material at transient markers And then shift the audio when playing each slice at its original speed.
 In other words, no time compression or expansion is applied to the shifted audio.
 There's also the Polyphonic mode, which is really good for chordal material, or complex material.